Teacher Appreciation: Thank you, Teacher

 As my son sits proudly at the toddler table, exhausts himself on the playground climber, and endlessly runs the sink in his new classroom, will his adoring teachers, whom he depended on just last week for all his weekday food, and diapers, and comfort, and love, become distant memories in his young mind?
 The honest truth is: probably.
 But they will forever be a part of my life.
 What they have given to my son will always be a part of what I cherish when I remember the days he first sat up, first crawled, got his first tooth, said his first words and took his first steps.

-Several years ago I wrote an ode to my daughter’s infant teachers, I have updated and reprized it and dedicate it to my son’s infant teachers today:
+When my daughter was younger, I wrote an ode to her infant teachers, I have updated and reprized this teacher appreciation letter and dedicate it to my son’s infant care teachers today: